 A new top-of-the-range trim level – called Advance – represents a £3,000 saving compared to specifying the same equipment from the options list.
 It adds leather upholstery, heated/ventilated electrically adjustable front seats and a reversing camera to Luxury trim’s already generous list of kit.
 The price of F-Sport models, meanwhile, has been slashed by £1,000.

 The Lexus IS has been facelifted for 2016 with a new front bumper design and slightly revised headlights, new 17-inch alloy wheels and the option of two new paint colours, Deep Blue Mica and Graphite Black.
 The interior boasts a 12.3-infotainment screen, 2.3-inches larger than the outgoing model, and new leather trim on the centre console.
 A number of safety features including radar-guided cruise control have also been introduced for the new IS.

 Lexus will sell just a fraction in IS numbers what BMW, Audi and Mercedes will sell of their own compact executive saloons, and is somewhat limiting its market by not offering a diesel engine in the lineup.
-But for some drivers, the relaxed hybrid will be a smoother, quieter, more pleasant choice than the usual diesel options, and is sure to find fans for its low company car and VED tax ratings too.
+But for some drivers, the relaxed hybrid will be a smoother, quieter, more pleasant choice than the usual diesel options, and is sure to find fans for its low company car tax ratings too.

 The IS 250′s market may be rather more limited, but for a select few, it’s an entertaining alternative to the default BMW 3-Series choice for driving thrills.